Best Raffles Place food places

 SoupCup Review: MasterChef Finalist Opens Fish Soup Kiosk In The CBD

-3. Golden Nur
+7. Golden Nur

-A mere three minutes by foot from Raffles Place MRT Station is Market Street Hawker Centre, which houses plenty of affordable and delicious eats.
+A mere three minutes on foot from Raffles Place MRT Station is Market Street Hawker Centre, which houses plenty of affordable and delicious eats.
 One such is Golden Nur, a family-run stall known for their Crispy Chicken Biryani ($6.50).

-Only served during lunch, each portion gets you a deep-fried chicken leg that’s well-marinated, boasting a crispy crust and tender meat.
+Only served at lunch, each portion gets you a deep-fried chicken leg that’s well-marinated, boasting a crispy crust and tender meat.
 This is paired with fluffy basmati rice that’s cooked with a variety of aromatics, and a bowl of curry on the side for you to enjoy.
+If you’re visiting for breakfast or dinner instead, try their Egg Prata, priced at $1.70.

-Read our Golden Nur review!
+Read our Golden Nur review.

 Address: 86 Market Street, #03-11/12, Singapore 048947

-Opening hours: Mon-Fri 6:30am to 8pm
+Opening hours: Mon-Fri 7am to 7pm

 Golden Nur is a Muslim-owned eatery.

-4. Sol & Luna
+8. Sol & Luna

 Located nearby is Sol & Luna, a pretty European restaurant perched on the 17th floor of CapitaSpring.
 The CBD spot offers well-priced lunch sets with a view, at $42++ per person for a two-course meal, or $48++ for three.